 While young, make sure that your Silkie cockerels get enough room to move and spend enough energy.
 This is very important because of roosters, as much as any other male animal, convert the extra energy into an excuse for bullying and aggression.

-A good advice is not to spoil the roosters when they are young or at their prime.
-Spoiled roosters tend to show their authority even to their keepers.
+Good advice is not to spoil the roosters when they are young or at their prime.
+Spoiled roosters tend to show their authority even to their chicken keepers.

 Silkies are pre-dispositioned to promote friendliness with their keepers.